Health and Safety Risk Assessment – Part 2

 Why must assessments be reviewed and monitored?

-It is imperative to know whether the risk assessment was complete as well as accurate.
+It is imperative to know whether the Baseline Risk Assessment was complete as well as accurate.
 It is also crucial to be sure that changes in the workplace have not introduced new hazards or changed hazards that were once ranked at a lower priority to a higher priority.

 It is best practice to review assessments regularly to ensure that control methods are effective.